Surgical Vet Tech

 Before considering a career as a surgical vet tech, one must pursue a career as a veterinary technician or vet tech for short.
 Vet tech educational programs take two to four years to complete and lead to a two-year associate’s or four-year bachelor’s degree.

 In some cases, vet techs earn on-the-job training with a high school diploma.
-According to O*NET Online (2022), a source from the U.S. Department of Labor, 41 percent of vet techs had a high school degree, while 41 percent learned skills through an associate’s degree or a postsecondary certificate program.
+According to O*NET Online (2024), a U.S. Department of Labor source, 41 percent of vet techs had a high school degree, while 41 percent learned skills through an associate’s degree or a postsecondary certificate program.

 For example, Oregon requires vet techs to take and pass a state-specific test with a score of 100 percent.
-In 2022, this exam cost $75.
+In 2024, this exam will cost $75.
 In addition, Oregon requires vet techs to take and pass a national exam to work legally.

 Finally, after passing state-level vet tech requirements, a surgical vet tech must earn a minimum of five years of surgery experience to earn the Veterinary Technician Specialist in Surgery or VTS (Surgery)credential.